-Sixth in a series of seven levels.
-Low advanced ESL core course in English reading, writing, speaking, listening, and grammar.
-In the course students will focus on sophisticated adverbial and noun clauses, adverbial transformations, and participial forms, basic essay form, and a range of developmental readings.
+This is the sixth in a series of seven levels.
+It is a low advanced ESL core course in English reading, writing, speaking, listening, and grammar.
+In the course students will focus on adverbial and noun clauses, adverbial transformations and participial forms, basic essay form, and a range of developmental readings.
 At the conclusion of the course students will be able to write and converse about these materials in predominantly correct standard English.
 Lecture.
-Letter grade only.
+Pass/no pass only.
 Not transferable, not degree applicable.